cbongiorno/svhc/README.md

 $ svhc test_dataSeries_benchmark.dat 1000 test
 ```

 where **1000** is the number of bootstrap copies, and **test** is the output name.
-If you want to use your own dataset, please remember to store your object by row, and your attribute by colomn tab separated and without header of index numbers.
+If you want to use your own dataset, please remember to store your object by columns tab separated and without header of index numbers.
 Then the algoithm will find the clusters of objects.

 Few optional parameters are allowed:
 ```